 During my stay, even with cool weather, I decided to venture off property for a run outside on a few occasions.
 I always prefer that to a treadmill.
 It was nice to have a long trail to utilize for running or walking.
 There was a nice paved trail along the river, just a few steps from the Park Hyatt Hangzhou.

 Park Hyatt Hangzhou dining options

 While I was on property, only the lobby level options, The Dining Room and lounge, The Living Room were open.
-These don’t have the most creative names; but I suppose there is something to be said for simplicity.
+These don’t have the most creative names; but I suppose simplicity works.
 There is also a restaurant on the top floor of the tower, called Forty8, but it was not open during my stay.
 As usual, I didn’t dine on property other than for breakfast.
-The Dining Room is located on the lobby level, on the opposite side of the main elevator bank from the reception desk.
+The Dining Room is on the lobby level, on the opposite side of the main elevator bank from the reception desk.

 I did visit the Living Room for a drink one evening.
-There are floor-to-ceiling windows, and this proved to be a popular place both day and night.
+There are floor-to-ceiling windows, and this is a popular place both day and night.
 There is a pretty basic snack menu served here, as well an extensive drink list, with teas covering multiple pages of the menu.
 One night I ordered a Hendricks and Tonic.
-It was correctly served with cucumber rather than lime, although there weren’t any tonic options as shown on the menu.
+It was correctly served with cucumber and not lime, although there weren’t any tonic options as shown on the menu.

-In addition, a few warm items can be are available.
+In addition, a few warm items are available.
 There are eggs cooked to order plus noodles and dumplings available.
 I enjoyed soup dumplings more than once.

 Park Hyatt Hangzhou Bottom Line